Samsung June 2021 update rolling out now to these devices - 9to5Google

 Galaxy S Series

 As you would expect, Samsung’s premier smartphones, the Galaxy S series, are generally the first phones to receive each month’s Android security update, and that’s holding true for the June 2021 patch.
-As of May 28, the full Galaxy S21 lineup has begun to receive its June 2021, starting with devices in South Korea.
+As of May 28, the full Galaxy S21 lineup has begun to receive its June 2021, starting with devices in South Korea before rolling internationally shortly thereafter.

+Last year’s Galaxy S20 series has also begun to receive the update internationally as of June 1, though no device-specific upgrades have been shared so far.

 Here’s every Galaxy S device so far with the June update: